 Your treatment choices depend on the type of eye cancer you have, test results, and

 the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer,

 or help ease problems caused by the cancer.
 Talk with your healthcare team about your

-treatment choices, the goals of treatment, and what the risks and side effects may
+treatment choices, the goals of treatment, and the possible risks and side effects.

 Types of treatment for cancer are either local or systemic.
 Local treatments remove,